 This study concludes that through the virtual nets media based on the Realistic Matematic Education (RME) in the mathematics subject matter the cube and beam space nets can improve the understanding of the geometrical concepts of fifth grade students of State of Elementary School (SDN) 02 Taman Kota Madiun.
 The implications of this research can be applied in the scientific and practical world.
 In the scientific world, this can be used as a reference in developing RME.
 For practical domain RME can be used as an effort to improve students' reasoning abilities.
 This research also shows that RME can be applied to have a better impact on the quality of learning in the classroom as well as the need for further development of this research.
-In the end, RME is very important to be applied in mathematics learning especially for elementary school students who are still in the stage of thinking concretely.
+In the end the last of thinking concretely.